amit221/mongodb-denormalized-data-sync/README.md

 <h2>Instructions</h2>

-The Instructions will for the 2 parts separately the server that runs the logic and the SDK that run the communication between your app and the server
+The Instructions will address the 2 parts separately,

+ the server that runs the logic.

+ the SDK that run the communication between your app and the server

 <h4>Server</h4>